'This Isn't AI'

 Maybe alexa is racist or sexist or there's some similar completely external factor you can blame your failure to write code on?

-incompetent techie arsehole (Score:1)
+incompetent techie arsehole (Score:2, Insightful)

 Can't figure out how to use a thing.
 Still feels entitled to whine like a little bitch about his lack of tinkering ability.